edwardjamesf/fried-eggs-with-spam/README.md

     - Update to match backend 0.1.0 version
   - 0.1.1
     - Better sorting by purchase dates
+  - 0.1.2
+    - Sorts games and consoles in select game and console dropdowns

 # Building the Backend Docker image (Spring Boot)
 * Open Docker Desktop and login into Docker Hub